 Casper Memory Foam

-Of course, being on this list, the Casper Memory Foam is a great option for hot sleepers!
-It has a breathable cover and the AirScape foam is designed to promote airflow through the pillow.
+- Being on this list, this pillow is a great option for hot sleepers!
+It has a breathable cover and the AirScape foam is designed to promote airflow throughout.

-Casper's Foam Pillow has a polyester/spandex knit cover and a 3-layer foam core that's made with plush outer layers and a firmer center layer.
-Click the button below to save 10% on your purchase!
+Casper's Foam Pillow has a polyester/spandex knit cover and a three-layer foam core that's made with plush outer layers and a firmer center layer.

 Best Cooling Pillow For Back Sleepers

-- Saatva offers 45-day free returns and 1-year limited warranty
+- Saatva offers 45-day free returns and one-year limited warranty.

 The Saatva Pillow has an organic cotton cover that is removable.
 Underneath is an outer pillow made up of hypoallergenic microfibers.
 You can unzip that pillow and reach a pouch filled with shredded Talalay latex pieces.